Alike73/Dev-Directory-Frontend/src/assets/QnA-css/CSS-Questions.md

 </div>
 ```

 It is important to note that browsers which don't support HTML5's `srcset` (i.e. IE11) will ignore it and use `src` instead.
-If we really need to support IE11 and we want to provide this feature for performance reasons, we can use a JavaScript polyfill, e.g. Picturefill (link in the references).
+If we really need to support IE11 and we want to provide this feature for performance reasons, we can use a JavaScript polyfill, e.g. Picturefill (link in the References:).

 For icons, I would also opt to use SVGs and icon fonts where possible, as they render very crisply regardless of resolution.

-###### References
+###### References:

 - [Responsive Images: If you’re just changing resolutions, use srcset.](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/)
 - [Picturefill A RESPONSIVE IMAGE POLYFILL](http://scottjehl.github.io/picturefill/)
 - [Responsive background images with image-set, the srcset for background-image](https://dev.to/ingosteinke/responsive-background-images-with-image-set-the-srcset-for-background-image-259a)

+___

 ### #31.
 Is there any reason you'd want to use `translate()` instead of `absolute` positioning, or vice-versa?
 And why?